.LNK File Extension

 This file is saved in a binary format, which requires a specific program to read its contents.

-Shortcut or "link" used by Windows as a reference to an original file, similar to an alias on the Macintosh platform; contains the shortcut target type, location, and filename as well as the program that opens the target file and an optional shortcut key; can be created in Windows by right-clicking a file and then selecting "Create Shortcut."
+An LNK file is a shortcut or "link" used by Windows as a reference to an original file, similar to an alias on the Macintosh platform.
+It contains the shortcut target type, location, and filename as well as the program that opens the target file and an optional shortcut key.
+The file can be created in Windows by right-clicking a file and then selecting "Create Shortcut."

 LNK files typically use the same icon as their target file, but add a small curled arrow to indicate that the file points to another location.
 When double-clicked, the shortcut acts exactly the same way as if the user clicked the original file.